dt9819/school_level_program/README.md

                    = n(2 + (n-1)2)/2
                    = n(1 + n - 1)
                    = n^2

+        So, the sum of the first n odd numbers is n^2.

         But using standard formulae is annoying, so how about trying a little induction.

         sum_odd(1) = 1